Manage Master Variables

 • Variables and globals have 'false' for the 'Boolean' data type

-In this example below, a list of master variables is defined to be included in each new process definition created henceforth.
+In the example below, a list of master variables is defined to be included in each new process definition created from now on.

-The process definition is created and displayed on the designer canvas.
+The process definition is created and displayed on the designer's canvas.

-Select the Actions - Define Variables menu to view the “global variables” included in this definition.
+Select Actions > Define Variables to view the “global variables” defined in this definition.